 Section 2.
 Maintaining Confidentiality of Previously Impounded Material in Cases on Appeal.

 (a) Duties of Trial Court Clerks.
 When an appeal has been taken in a case in which material has been impounded, the clerk of the trial court shall notify the clerk of the appellate court, in writing, at the time of the transmission of the record that material was impounded by the trial court.
 Such notification shall specify those papers, documents or exhibits, or portions thereof, which were impounded below and shall include a copy of the order of impoundment, if any, or a reference to other authority for the impoundment.

-During oral argument in public sessions the parties shall not disclose impounded material, provided that in cases where such disclosure is necessary the parties shall notify the clerk in advance and shall, in appropriate cases, make such disclosures in a manner which protects the confidentiality of the parties.
+During oral argument in public sessions the parties shall not disclose impounded material, provided that in cases where such disclosure is necessary the parties shall notify the clerk in advance and, in appropriate cases, shall make such disclosures in a manner that protects the confidentiality of the parties.

 Adopted September 24, 2015, effective October 2, 2015.